Installation and Configuration

 Set up PostgreSQL

 PostgreSQL 14 and 15 use the scram-sha-256 password authentication method by default.
-If you use older versions of PostgreSQL, you should change the method in postgresql.conf and in pg_hba.conf before continuing with the core instance installation.
+If you use older versions of PostgreSQL, you should change the method in postgresql.conf and in pg_hba.conf before installing the Meridian core instance.

 • CentOS/RHEL 9